-Ancient Rome had a were born into a group and during their lifetime.
+Ancient Rome had a well-structured hierarchy.
+People were born into a group and couldn't usually move from it during their lifetime.
 Almost every group had Roman citizenship, which meant they had rights and could vote.
 However, slaves were not